moonslide-app/moonslide/README.md

 You find attributes provided by your template inside the toolbar menu `Styles`.

 ### Bracketed Spans
 If an arbitrary text should be wrapped inside a span in order to style it, a bracketed span can be used.
 For this the extension [markdown-it-bracketed-spans](https://github.com/mb21/markdown-it-bracketed-spans) is used.
-Here are some examples how it works:
+Here is an example how it works:

 ```html
 <!-- Add class to part of heading -->